 Will their belief in the God I love resemble mine?

-Will they chose a church tradition that embraces the Holy Spirit or community or social justice?
-Will they find deep meaning in liturgy or in contemplation or in smoke and lights?
+Will they chose a church tradition that embraces the gifts of the Spirit or community or social justice?
+Will they find deep meaning in liturgy and contemplation or in smoke and lights?

 Where will your kids stand?

 Parents, what if your kids choose a belief system that is vastly different from your own?

 Before we panic, before our eyes get too wide or our fears take over, consider this with me.